Quantifying uncertainty in high-throughput density functional theory: a comparison of AFLOW, Materials Project, and OQMD: Example Physical Information Files (PIFs)

-The largest disagreements in HT-DFT formation energies can be understood to result from different elemental reference states used across databases.
-To our knowledge, the formation energies reported in AFLOW use DFT total energies of the bulk elements as the reference states, whereas both MP and OQMD use reference energies that are fitted to experimental formation energies~\cite{MPsettings, kirklin2015open}.
-Further, the latter case involves some more choices regarding how the fitted elemental references states are determined. (a) Should all elemental reference energies be fit to experimental data or only a subset?
-The OQMD fits only elements whose DFT ground states are poor representation of the experimental reference states (i.e., elements that are gases or that have a solid-solid phase transition below room temperature)~\cite{kirklin2015open}, whereas MP fits all elemental reference energies. (b) What experimental thermochemical data should be used for fitting, given a lack of a single, widely-accepted set of standard experimental dataset for solids?
-MP and OQMD use experimental formation energies from different sources to fit elemental reference energies~\cite{jain2011high, kirklin2015open}, and this affects calculated formation energies even in cases where the same pseudopotential is used for the element in both databases (e.g., a reference energy of around $-4.9$~eV and $-4.5$~eV for O in MP and OQMD respectively).
-This effect of fitted elemental reference states is shown in the calculated formation energies averaged over compounds containing each element in Figures~S2, S6, and S10.
+The largest disagreements in HT-DFT formation energies can be understood to result from different elemental reference states and/or post-calculation energy corrections performed in the databases.
+To our knowledge, the formation energies reported in AFLOW use DFT total energies of the bulk elements as the reference states~\cite{curtarolo2012aflow}.
+MP and OQMD both correct DFT-calculated energies to closely reproduce experimental formation enthalpy data.
+While MP adds corrections to the compound formation energies~\cite{MPsettings, jain2011high}, OQMD fits the elemental reference energies using a FERE-like approach~\cite{stevanovic2012correcting, kirklin2015open}.
+Such correction schemes involve some more HT-DFT choices: (a) Should all elemental reference energies and/or compound formation energies be effectively fit to experimental data or only a subset?
+For instance, MP corrects the compound formation energies of nitrides, fluorides, chlorides, hydrides, sulfides of alkali, alkaline earth, and aluminum containing compounds~\cite{ong2013python}.
+The OQMD fits the reference energies of only elements whose DFT ground states are poor representation of the experimental reference states (i.e., elements that are gases or that have a solid-solid phase transition below room temperature)~\cite{kirklin2015open}. (b) What experimental thermochemical data should be used such correction schemes, given a lack of a single, widely-accepted set of standard experimental dataset for solids?
+For instance, MP and OQMD use experimental formation energies from different sources to fit elemental reference energies: MP uses data from Materials Thermochemistry~\cite{kubaschewski1993}, while OQMD uses data from SGTE SUBstance Database (SSUB)~\cite{sgte1999} in addition to others (see Refs.~\onlinecite{jain2011high, kirklin2015open} for details of the fitting data used in the two databases).
+Some other standard reference databases are also widely used, such as the NIST-JANAF Thermochemical Tables~\cite{chase1998nist}.
+Since a given material may have experimental data in one or more such reference databases of experimental properties, the choice of the source of experimental data affects the fitted formation energies in HT-DFT databases, even in cases where other parameters such as pseudopotentials used are held constant.
+This effect of fitted elemental reference states is shown in the calculated formation energies averaged over compounds containing each element in Figures~S3, S7, and S11.